 It may seem obvious, but you will need half a winter season to get your qualification, around 11- 13 weeks would be needed to dedicate to training full time out in resort.
 If you are lucky enough to have this time on your hands, then get packing and get yourself out there!

 This is the confusing part, which takes a little thought before applying for courses.
-There are quite a few different types of qualifications and depending on where you are teaching and what level you are aiming to get to, will depend on what course you take.
-There is the CSIA (Canadian Ski Instructors’ Alliance), BASI (British Association of Snowsports Instructors), NZSIA (New Zealand Snowsports Instructors Alliance) and PSIA (Professional Ski Instructors of America).
+There are quite a few different types of qualifications and depending on where you are teaching and what level you are aiming to get to will depend on what course you take.
+There is the CASI (Canadian Association of Snowboard Instructors), BASI (British Association of Snowsports Instructors), NZSIA (New Zealand Snowsports Instructors Alliance) and AASI (American Association of Snowboard Instructors).
 Not to mention the various grades in Sweden, Norway, France, Switzerland, Austria or Italy.

-The best qualification for those wanting to teach in the alps, is BASI (British Association of Snowsport Instruction), which has 4 levels.
+The best qualification for those wanting to teach in the Alps, is BASI (British Association of Snowsport Instructors), which has four levels.
 Level 1, you can get within a matter of weeks but you can only teach on dry slopes or indoor slopes.
-Once you have BASI 1 and 35 hours of snowsports school experience, you can go onto to do BASI 2 once, where you can teach as part of a snowsports school.
+Once you have BASI 1 and 35 hours of snowsports school experience, you can go on to to do BASI 2 once, where you can teach as part of a snowsports school.

-We thought it would be helpful to mention, that to teach in France there are extra requirements to be fully qualified.
+We thought it would be helpful to mention that to teach in France there are extra requirements to be fully qualified.
 If you are wanting to teach there, then you may want to take this into consideration and it may take longer than working elsewhere.
-In France, they only accept European qualifications and you must have done levels 1, 2 and 3 before they consider taking you on to do level 4.
-Only once you have qualified as a ski and snowboard instructor at level 4 ISTD, can you actually teach in France.
+France has its own national ski instructor qualification (the ‘Diplôme de l'État de moniteur national de ski alpin’), and it only accepts European qualifications.
+Luckily, BASI qualifications are among these.
+However, you must have done levels 1, 2 and 3 before they consider taking you on to do level 4.
+Only once you have qualified as a ski and snowboard instructor at Level 4 ISTD can you actually teach in France.

 Once you have got yourself on a course, met your new buddies and ready to jump on the board, this is what you can expect from most BASI 1 and 2 courses.
 As mentioned it will take around 11 weeks, with 190 hours of coaching, and 70 hours for the exams and shadowing in a school.
 You will be training for around 20 hours a week with constant guidance from level 4 ISTD qualified instructors.